microsoft/finops-toolkit/docs-mslearn/framework/optimize/utilization-efficiency.md

 - Review and implement [Azure Well-Architected Framework cost optimization guidance](/azure/well-architected/cost/overview.md).
 - Familiarize yourself with the services you use, how you're charged, and what service-specific cost optimization options you have.
   - You can discover the services you use from the Azure portal All resources page or from the [Services view in Cost analysis](/azure/cost-management-billing/costs/cost-analysis-built-in-views#break-down-product-and-service-costs.md).
-  - Explore the [Azure pricing pages](https://azure.microsoft.com/pricing) and [Azure pricing calculator](https://azure.microsoft.com/pricing/calculator) to learn how each service charges you.
+  - To learn how each service charges you, explore the [Azure pricing pages](https://azure.microsoft.com/pricing) and [Azure pricing calculator](https://azure.microsoft.com/pricing/calculator).
 Use them to identify options that might reduce costs.
 For example, shared infrastructure and commitment discounts.
   - Review service documentation to learn about any cost-related features that could help you optimize your environment or improve cost visibility.
 Some examples:
     - Choose [spot VMs](/azure/well-architected/cost/optimize-vm#spot-vms.md) for low priority, interruptible workloads.
     - Avoid [cross-region data transfer](/azure/well-architected/cost/design-regions#traffic-across-billing-zones-and-regions.md).